dullhunk/whats-the-story-learning-glory/index.md

-Table 1: Frequency of keywords in [annual reviews](https://github.com/dullhunk/cdyf/issues/995) published by the University of Manchester from 2015 to 2024
+**Table 1: ** Frequency of keywords in [annual reviews](https://github.com/dullhunk/cdyf/issues/995) published by the University of Manchester from 2015 to 2024

 ---

 ![both](https://github.com/user-attachments/assets/1b5ac949-8718-4c08-9069-3aea21fbd0ab)

-Figure 4: A visual summary of ten years at the University of Manchester from [2015](https://www.manchester.ac.uk/about/news/the-2015-review-of-the-year/) to [2024](https://www.manchester.ac.uk/about/news/the-2024-review-of-the-year/)
+**Figure 3:** A visual summary of ten years at the University of Manchester from [2015](https://www.manchester.ac.uk/about/news/the-2015-review-of-the-year/) to [2024](https://www.manchester.ac.uk/about/news/the-2024-review-of-the-year/)

 ---